 II.
 Grievance Procedure

 Grievance issues should be resolved in a timely manner.
 In order to assure this, time restrictions are a part of each step.
 If a student grievant misses a deadline, the process is considered to be terminated.
 If college personnel fail to meet a deadline, the grievance is forwarded automatically to the President for resolution.
 The time lines can be extended by mutual agreement between the involved parties at any time.
-Time lines start when written materials are submitted to the Dean of Instruction's Office.
+Time lines start when written materials are submitted to the Chief Academic Affairs Officer's Office.

-Under Step 2 below, to insure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Dean of Instruction's Office.
+Under Step 2 below, to insure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Chief Academic Affairs Officer's Office.
 This office is responsible for noting when the grievance is filed and for sending copies to the appropriate parties.

 A. Step 1: Informal Grievance Procedures for Conflict Resolution with Students/Faculty/Staff Members: